大公无私

 - 这位经理在处理员工问题时一向大公无私,因此得到了大家的信任。

-(This manager is always impartial and selfless when handling employee issues, earning everyone's trust.) - 在选拔人才时,我们应该大公无私,唯才是举。
+(This manager has always been selfless and impartial when handling employee issues, thus earning everyone's trust.) - 在选拔人才时,我们应该大公无私,唯才是举。

-(When selecting talent, we should be impartial and selfless, promoting only those with ability.) - 面对金钱的诱惑,他依然保持大公无私的本色,拒绝了贿赂。
+(When selecting talent, we should be perfectly objective and appoint people solely on their merit.) - 面对金钱的诱惑,他依然保持大公无私的本色,拒绝了贿赂。

-(Even when faced with financial temptation, he still maintained his impartial and selfless nature and refused bribes.) - 只有大公无私的人,才能赢得真正的尊重。
+(In the face of monetary temptation, he maintained his selfless nature and refused the bribe.) - 只有大公无私的人,才能赢得真正的尊重。

 4. Cultural Background and Notes